MatSciRE/Material_Science_Relation_Extraction/README.md

 Training the Joint Extraction Model(Pointer Network model over Structured_dataset.jsonl)
 =====================================================================
     All files are present in the folder "MatSciRE/Material_Science_Relation_Extraction/code".
-A file [w2v.txt](https://drive.google.com/file/d/1QapkU-uYwdFRQ8-aR80SaSiFcCCCCuEn/view?usp=sharing) containing the word embeddings should be taken as input.

     1. Divide the Structured_dataset.jsonl into train, dev and test sets run divide_dataset_in_dev_train_test.py :
             i.
 Update the "input_filepath" to point to the "Structured_dataset.jsonl" file created in the previous section.